dvlab-research/Imbalanced-Learning/README.md

 Please consider citing our papers in your publications if they help your research.

-If you have any questions, feel free to contact us through email (Zhisheng Zhong: zszhong@link.cuhk.edu.hk, Jiequan Cui: jqcui@cse.cuhk.edu.hk) or Github issues.
+If you have any questions, feel free to contact us through email or Github issues.
 Thanks!